LibertyWidget/WidgetModule/README.md

 # WidgetModule

-	The current project is for a faster personal construction project, and if there is a problem with the village, please submit the question.
+	The current project is for a faster personal construction project, and if there is any problem, please submit the question.
 If you need it, please download it.

 	Thank you.

 How to